unifhy-org/unifhy/how-to-release-new-version.rst

 How to release a new version for `cm4twc`
 =========================================

-Between releases, changes are made on the *dev* branch.
+Between releases, changes are made on the 'dev' branch and recorded in the `<changelog.rst>`_ in the *latest* section.

-Once the 'dev' branch has reached a staged where a new release is justified or required, the following steps must be followed.
+Once the 'dev' branch has reached a stage where a new release is justified or required, the following steps must be followed.

 .. warning::

    Always replace #.#.# with the actual version number in the steps below.
+   Version numbers must follow `Semantic Versioning <https://semver.org/>`_ guidelines.

 1. create and checkout a 'release-v#.#.#' branch from the 'dev' branch: